CastosHQ/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 2.6.1 =
+* 2021-03-05
+* UPDATE SUMMARY: Improvements, bug fixes for the 2.6 release
+* [UPDATE] Change right sidebar in settings
+* [UPDATE] Custom user role/podcast capabilities
+* [FIX] HTML player broken embed link
+* [FIX] Episode image missing title
+* [FIX] Player is not playing if the JS file is placed in the header
+* [FIX] Player is not playing if more then one player codes appear on the same page
+* [FIX] Audio files are not shown in the media library
+* [FIX] Uploaded cover image overwrites the audio file settings

 = 2.6.0 =
 * 2021-02-22